alonzi/MTG-Data/How-to-data/scalar-theory.md

 1. Frank Karsten's pick order
 2. 17 Lands Game in Hand Win Rate

-I am going to trust Frank because this is the exact context for which he created that scalar.
+I am going to choose Frank's pick order because this is the exact context for which he created that scalar.
 Using it here is a perfect context match.
 [6]

 ### Context 2
 You are most of the way through a draft, you know you are playing White Blue (aka WU), and are choosing between Lunarch Veteran and Flip the Switch.
 Which scalar would you rather have for each card?
 1. Frank Karsten's pick order
 2. 17 Lands Game in Had Win Rate

-I am going to consider the 17 Lands GIH WR.
+I am going to choose the 17 Lands GIH WR.
 I've made a different choice because the context is different.
 But there are some caveats, and that's the rub.
 When context isn't a perfect match we have caveats.

 ### So what is the context for Game in Hand Win Rate?
 I've stated that we need to know the context to apply a scalar.
 But what exactly is the context of "Game in Hand Win Rate"?